whoisryosuke/clawdio/README.md

 1. Commit the version change: `git commit -m ":bookmark: v4.2.0"`
 1. Push your changes.
 1. Tag the version change: `git tag v4.2.0`
-1. Push the version change: `git push v4.2.0`
+1. Push the version change: `git push origin v4.2.0`
 1. Go to GitHub and create a new release.
-Selec the tag you just created.
+Select the tag you just created.

 The build and release will automatically run once a release is created.
 You can track this in the GitHub Actions tab.